saniaahmad6/userauth/README.md

 This project was built using these technologies:
 - React.js
-- Node.js
-- Express.js
+- Node.js, Express.js
-- CSS3
+- CSS3 and React-Bootstrap
+- MongoDB, Axios, Mongoose
 - SendGrid

 ## Features

 **📖 Signup, Login, Forgot and Reset Password**

-**🎨 Styled with React-Bootstrap and CSS**

 **📱 Responsive**